Michigan Economic Development Corporation

 Entrepreneurship and innovation is in Michigan’s DNA.
 While most states tend to find their entrepreneurial ecosystems in a handful of concentrated areas, Michigan stands apart for its statewide approach, offering robust and innovative opportunities in rural and urban settings alike.

 Michigan boasts a rich legacy of discovery and impact that have been felt around the globe.
-The state put the world on wheels over a century ago, created the assembly line and led the discovery of new medicines to treat HIV/AIDs, epilepsy and cancer.
-Today, it is a driving force in shaping the future of mobility as we know it, and has ignited an Arsenal of Innovation that has led the fight against a global pandemic.
+The state put the world on wheels over a century ago and led the discovery of new medicines to treat HIV/AIDs, epilepsy and cancer.
+It continues to be a driving force in shaping the future of mobility and ignited an Arsenal of Innovation that led the fight against a global pandemic.

 Venture capital network

-In fact, Michigan continues to see its greatest support for venture investment come in the national ecosystem, with 542 national firms supporting Michigan startups.
+In fact, Michigan continues to see its greatest support for venture investment come in the national VC ecosystem, with 542 national firms supporting Michigan startups in 2020.
 As a result, for every $1 invested in a Michigan startup by an in-state venture capital firm, an additional $45.71 is attracted from venture capitalists outside of Michigan, signaling the state’s continued competitiveness and growth on the national stage.

 Early-stage funding